deis/workflow/src/installing-workflow/system-requirements.md

 ## Kubernetes Versions

-Deis Workflow requires Kubernetes v1.2, or v1.3.4 or newer.
-Workflow is not compatible with Kubernetes v1.1, and Kubernetes v1.3.0 through v1.3.3 have [a bug when mounting secrets](https://github.com/deis/workflow/issues/372) which prevents Deis Workflow from starting.
+Deis Workflow requires the latest patch release of Kubernetes v1.3 or higher.
+Workflow is not compatible with Kubernetes v1.2, and Kubernetes v1.3.0 through v1.3.3 have [a bug when mounting secrets](https://github.com/deis/workflow/issues/372) which prevents Deis Workflow from starting.
+Kubernetes v1.5 is highly recommended but is not required.

 ## Storage Requirements